Community Visioning in Edgemere

 introductory photo

-Watch our new video, made by the Nature Conservancy, to learn more about the collaborative process that was conducted between RISE and the Town of Sydney, New York.
+Watch our new video, made by the Nature Conservancy, to learn more about the collaborative process that was conducted between RISE and the town of Sydney, New York.

-This project helped to build consensus around a vision for socially and ecologically beneficial use of the underdeveloped, flood-prone vacant land along the waterfront while also exploring the potential for a Community Land Trust (CLT) to manage some of this property and other city-owned vacant land in the area.
+This project helped to build consensus around a vision for socially and ecologically beneficial use of the underdeveloped, flood-prone vacant land along the waterfront, while also exploring the potential for a Community Land Trust (CLT) to manage some of this property and other city-owned vacant land in the area.

-This project complemented a number of ongoing initiatives, including: Resilient Edgemere Initiative Rezoning, Edgemere Community Land Trust Initiative, East Rockaway Inlet to Rockaway Inlet Hurricane Sandy General Reevaluation Study for Coastal Storm Risk Management, Greater Rockaway Community & Shoreline Enhancement Plan, and Enabling Rockaway Homeowners to Prepare for Coastal Flooding
+This project complemented a number of ongoing initiatives, including Resilient Edgemere Initiative Rezoning, Edgemere Community Land Trust Initiative, East Rockaway Inlet to Rockaway Inlet Hurricane Sandy General Reevaluation Study for Coastal Storm Risk Management, Greater Rockaway Community & Shoreline Enhancement Plan, and Enabling Rockaway Homeowners to Prepare for Coastal Flooding